pixincreate/PixeneOS/README.md

 To start with, the device must have an unpatched version of GrapheneOS installed.
 The version must match with the one taken from PixeneOS.

-It is recommended ot start with version before the latest to make sure that OTA is working before setting other things up.
+It is recommended to start with version before the latest to make sure that OTA is working before setting other things up.

 >[!IMPORTANT]
 > `Factory image` and `OTA image` are 2 different things.
 We deal with **OTA images** here.